 Naturally, charities hold a lot of sensitive data.
 It is therefore critical for them to have support in doing due diligence on cloud providers’ security protocols, to ensure that the most critical information is identified, secured and well-guarded moving forwards.

 Looking ahead beyond the pandemic

 The ability of charity organizations to innovate and transform is absolutely key to their survival.
-57 percent of charities have had to postpone projects because of Covid-19, which simply is not sustainable long-term.
+57 percent of charities have had to postpone projects because of COVID-19, which simply is not sustainable long-term.
 Digitally transforming systems and migrating to the cloud will enable charities to continue reaching the most vulnerable in society, without huge cost implications.

 Moving to a cloud environment and managing it afterwards can be an extremely complex and time-consuming task.
-For charities with a lack of in-house expertise or technical skills, working with external partners that can help them simplify this process and offer domain expertise is often cheaper and quicker than trying to find and hire the right skills.
+For charities with a lack of in-house expertise or technical skills, working with external partners that can help them simplify this process, and offer domain expertise that is often cheaper and quicker than trying to find and hire the right skills.